yona78/poc/README.md

 Each microservice ships with its own `.env` file inside its service directory:

-- `services/video_metadata_service/.env` – RabbitMQ, Elasticsearch, MongoDB, and log settings for the API service.
+- `services/video_metadata_service/.env` – broker, Elasticsearch, MongoDB, and log settings for the API service.
-- `services/filter_service/.env` – RabbitMQ queues, target `video_id`, and log settings for the filter.
+- `services/filter_service/.env` – queues, target `video_id` list, and log settings for the filter.

 Settings are validated with Pydantic so missing values cause an early failure.

+The concrete message broker and storage backend are selected globally via the `MESSAGE_BROKER` and `STORAGE_BACKEND` environment variables.
+Switching from RabbitMQ to another broker or from Elasticsearch to a different database only requires changing these variables without modifying service code.

 ## Running the service